github/docs/content/codespaces/prebuilding-your-codespaces/about-github-codespaces-prebuilds.md

 ## About billing for {% data variables.product.prodname_codespaces %} prebuilds

-{% data reusables.codespaces.billing-for-prebuilds %} For details of {% data variables.product.prodname_codespaces %} storage pricing, see "[About billing for {% data variables.product.prodname_codespaces %}](/billing/managing-billing-for-github-codespaces/about-billing-for-codespaces)."
+{% data reusables.codespaces.billing-for-prebuilds %} For details of {% data variables.product.prodname_codespaces %} storage pricing, see "[About billing for {% data variables.product.prodname_github_codespaces %}](/billing/managing-billing-for-github-codespaces/about-billing-for-github-codespaces)."

 Use of codespaces created using prebuilds is charged at the same rate as regular codespaces.